Gavin Moss: 'Hasta que no descubrí la música no tuve un rumbo hacia nada'

 Influenciado por artistas como DJ Snake, The Chainsmokers, Diplo y Flume, sus producciones ya tienen una relevancia inusual para alguien con una carrera que sólo está empezando.
 Ha tenido varios números 1 en Beatport con diferentes sample packs.
 Muy pronto llegará Bam Bam, single en colaboración con Yall que nos hará bailar hasta desfallecer.
+Ahora mismo disfruta del éxito internacional de su versión de My Life Is Going On, tema central de la serie La Casa De Papel grabado junto a Cecilia Krull, que ha alcanzado el número 1 en la radio francesa, el top mundial de Shazam y que suma millones de escuchas en plataformas de streaming.

 ¿Cómo definirías tu música con una sola palabra?